yahoo/burst/burst-hydra/doc/language/analyses.md

  that are logically combined into a single set of measurements/dimensionings.

 An Analysis clause is a single language translation unit and has special processing throughout the system.
-The Analysis is parsed and processed on the master for validation purposes and then sent in a _normalized_ form to the workers.
+The Analysis is parsed and processed on the supervisor for validation purposes and then sent in a _normalized_ form to the workers.
 This normalized form is further processed on the workers, where it is _code-generated_ into Scala and _instantiated_ as a Scala single class.
 This class is then _cached_ on the workers where it can be re-used repeatedly without